ivision-research/burpscript/README.md

 # Build with both Python and JavaScript Support
 $ ./build.sh --js --python
 ```

+If you don't want to use `nix`, you'll need to have `gradle` installed and can just run `./build.sh` without it, but this may cause issues with different `gradle` versions.

 The resulting jar file will be in `build/libs/burpscript-plugin-<version>.jar`, which you can then install into Burp Suite through the Extensions -> Add window.
 For more information, see [Managing extensions](https://portswigger.net/burp/documentation/desktop/extensions/managing-extensions).